ChristopherM2/Spurhacks25/readme.md

 By simulating a two-sided discussion, Debatrix encourages deeper engagement with complex issues while providing constructive, personalized AI insights.

 ## Getting Started
+Create a .env file in the backend\debate folder with the following keys GROQ_API_KEY= 'API KEY'
+URI='mongodb connection string'

 ## Simple
 Make sure node.js and python is installed then run run.bat